Inzhenerka/docs.getdbt.tech/website/docs/best-practices/how-we-mesh/mesh-6-coordinate-versions.md

 #### Step 2: Create the new version safely
 After deciding that a change needs a new [version](/reference/resource-properties/versions), follow these steps to create the new version without disrupting existing workflows.
 Let's say you're removing a column:

 1. Create a new version of the model file.
-For example, `fishtown_analytics_v2.sql`.
+For example, `fishtown_analytics_orders_v2.sql`.
 Each version of a model must have its own SQL file.
 2. Keep the default version stable.
 In the model's `properties.yml` file:
    - Set [`versions`](/reference/resource-properties/versions) to include the old version and the new version: `- v: 1` and `- v: 2` respectively.
    - Set the [`latest_version:`](/reference/resource-properties/latest_version) to `latest_version: 1`.

     This ensures that downstream consumers using `ref(...)` won’t accidentally start using v2.
 Without setting this, the default will be the highest numerical version, which could be a breaking change for consumers.

 3. Set an [alias](/reference/resource-configs/alias) or create a view over the latest model version.
-By aliasing or creating a view over the latest model version, you ensure `fishtown_analytics` (without the version suffix) always exists as an object in the warehouse, pointing to the latest version.
+By aliasing or creating a view over the latest model version, you ensure `fishtown_analytics_orders` (without the version suffix) always exists as an object in the warehouse, pointing to the latest version.
 This also protects external tools and BI dashboards.

 #### Step 3: Add a deprecation date